TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

 Installation was scheduled to take a week, for most of which we'd be without heating or hot water.
 Damon offered us a choice of dates.
 There was a week in June where the team would be working two jobs, so Damon would only be available some of the time.
 Alternatively, if we waited until the last week in September, they would be able to work full time on our install.

-In was in no hurry, so went with the last week in September.
+I was in no hurry, so went with the last week in September.
 The cold weather should just be starting, which makes it a better time for seeing whether everything is working properly.

 # DNO Approval

 A few days after accepting the proposal, I got emails from Ofgem and our DNO, Northern Powergrid, asking for confirmation that Heat Geek were authorized to apply on our behalf.
 Over the following weeks I was occasionally copied in on emails sent to Heat Geek.
 I assumed everything was progressing.
 The fancy Heat Geek web portal confirmed that "Heat Geek Upgrades" were responsible for DNO approval.

 In July I was copied on an email about a potential main fuse upgrade.
 We already have a 100A fuse so I assumed this was just a box ticking exercise.
-I emailed Heat Geek (using the same address as Northern Powergrid's original email was sent to) to confirm that I was expecting them to handle whatever was needed.
+I emailed Heat Geek (using the same address as Northern Powergrid's email was sent to) to confirm that I was expecting them to handle whatever was needed.

 I hadn't heard anything by the end of August and started getting worried.
 I followed up, copying in all the Heat Geek contact addresses I had.
 Apparently, the email address they'd used on their application to Northern Powergrid was one they "mainly use for applications and don't actively monitor for responses".
 Which makes no sense to me.
 Why would you make an application and ignore the responses?